John Borstlap: a revival of classicism

 After early experiments in free atonality, influenced by Schönberg (Trois Préludes, 1969, for piano solo), John Borstlap explored fresh tonal possibilities in the short orchestral piece Invocazione (1972) and a Violin Concerto (1974) after the stimulating encounter with the music of Karol Szymanowski.
 Piano works such as the introvert, short Sonata (1975), the etherial Avatâra (1980) and the classicist Variations for piano and strings (1981) marked the steps on a path towards a musical language which uses tonality and the classical vocabulary very freely, at times in an organically developed polyphonic structure.
 In the exquisite songs, Six Chinese Poems (1982), a more lyrical and exotic side of the composer can be heard.

 A year at Cambridge University (England) led to three works in which John Borstlap identified even more strongly with pre-modern music: Fantasia (1985) for piano solo, based upon a theme from Franz Liszt’s short piece ‘Unstern’, Paraphrase for ensemble (1985) and the virtuoso Sinfonia for chamber orchestra (1988).
 In this last work, motivic development in the sense of Schönberg’s concept of ‘developing variation’ covers a stilistic territory reaching from Brahmsian diatonicism to expressionist chromatic dissonance, a fragile combination held in check by a carefully laid-out formal balance and a strong forward direction.
+A thorough exploration of the operas of Richard Strauss and of Schönberg’s First Chamber Symphony opened the way to a more classicist handling of expression, tonality and structure, even going-back to the Viennese classicism of Haydn, Mozart and Beethoven.

 In a sequence of chamber music works, Hyperion’s Dream (1992) for ‘cello and piano, Night Music (1993) for viola and piano, and Capriccio (1994) for violin, horn and piano, John Borstlap combined the intimacy of a psychological narrative with further exploration of symphonic structure and classicism.
 Capriccio and Hyperion’s Dream were initially conceived as orchestral music, and were indeed worked-out for symphony orchestra in 2002 and 2009 respectively.
 Hyperion’s Dream became Symphony nr II in the process.

 In his String Trio (1996) and String Quartet (‘Traum, Lenz, Verwandlung’, 1997), John Borstlap focused upon the Viennese classical forms, combining classical triadic language with early-20C chromaticism and floating tonality.
-The resulting musical tapestry, which weaves these different elements together, gives new meaning to the forms associated with early classicism.
+The resulting musical tapestry, which weaves these different elements together, gives new meaning to the forms associated with classicism.

 For the symphonic poem Psyche (1999), John Borstlap’s point of departure was an unfinished sketch by Wagner of a work based on Shakespeare’s ‘Romeo and Juliet’.
 Wagner’s theme is one of four which are developed in a free and complex network of motivic references, occasionally bordering on impressionism and expressionism, but finding repose in a slow apotheosis worthy of its initial inspiration.

-The song cycle Rajanigandha (2005-08) was composed, with many interruptions, over a long period, and is based upon love poetry by the Indian author and mystic Rabindranath Tagore (1861-1941).
+The song cycle Rajanigandha (2005-08) was composed, with many interruptions, over a long period, and is based upon love poetry by the Indian author, poet and mystic Rabindranath Tagore (1861-1941).
 The seven songs are scored for soprano, flute and piano; a version (of four songs) for soprano and chamber orchestra followed in 2008 (Four Tagore Poems).
 The richly-ornamented textures, and the combination of goal-directed chromaticism and modal melodic lines give this music a distinct flavour and dreamy quality which does justice to the text.

 Borstlap’s opera Flucht nach Kythera (2007) is a short musical monodrama, scored for soprano, chamber choir and chamber orchestra.
 Here, an expressive and lyrical idiom is applied in a through-composed symphonic texture, carrying the voice in a psychologically varied narrative.